 A carnivorous butterfly?
 It sounds like something out of science fiction, but it’s true.
 The caterpillars of this eastern butterfly are found on alders and other plants, but they’re not eating the plants.
 Instead, they crawl around munching on aphids.
-Adult harvesters rarely visit flowers; you’re more likely to see them chasing each other around the edges of alder thickets near streams.
+Adult harvesters rarely visit butterfly flowers; you’re more likely to see them chasing each other around the edges of alder thickets near streams.

-The most widespread butterflies in the world, painted ladies are found on six continents and many oceanic islands.
+The most widespread kind of butterflies in the world, painted ladies are found on six continents and many oceanic islands.
 They’re also found all over North America, but not at the same time.
 In winter they’re mostly in the Southwest or Mexico, but in warmer seasons they spread across most of the continent.
 Sometimes they make headlines, with millions flying above open country.